 Some MSC service projects are for members only, but we also have plenty of service projects in which we ask the public for help.
 Keep an eye open for projects such as Whoop! for Troops, Kyle Field Day, Angel Tree and Life Cycles.
 These programs depend on donations from Aggies and other members of the public.

-If you want to make service part of your life, then Aggie Vision might be the program for you.
 Participants in Aggie Vision listen to speakers from the non-profit world talk about careers in service, then they spend a few hours visiting a local non-profit organization.